adrienpoly/rubyvideo/README.md

 });
 ```

-The rest of the implementation was guided by examples you may find here: https://glitch.com/edit/#!/simple-set-demos?path=1-cross-fade%2Fscript.js%3A1%3A0
+The rest of the implementation was guided by examples you can find here: https://glitch.com/edit/#!/simple-set-demos?path=1-cross-fade%2Fscript.js%3A1%3A0

 Currently, the implementation requires two Stimulus controllers.
-One controller adds a page transition class to an element on a click (before the navigation), and the other cleans the DOM from any remaining `view-transition-name` on the page.
+One controller adds a page transition class to an element on a click (before the navigation), and the other clears the DOM from any remaining `view-transition-name` on the page.
 It's crucial to ensure there is only one `view-transition-name= the name` per page.
 Plans are in place to improve this system and potentially remove the latter controller.
-Still very much experimental.
+This feature is still very much experimental.

 ## Code of Conduct